-04/19/14: There are a lot of relaxation techniques out there that we can all learn and practice.
+02/17/19: There are a lot of relaxation techniques out there that we can all learn and practice.
 However, I have found that many of my clients (and myself) struggle with the way these are presented, and they also have problems motivating themselves to use them.
-In response to that, I researched the types of relaxation techniques that have the most research support, and I developed a 5 step sequence that anyone can do to feel more relaxed in minutes, minus the new-age vibes.
+In response to that, I researched the types of relaxation techniques that have the most research support, and presented them below in a way that I hope is easy to apply.
 A good companion piece to this article is Build a Coping System.
-This is the second version of the article, and the original was published on 10/13/13.

 Stress, Emotions, & The Brain

 We usually need to relax when we are feeling tense, anxious, or angry.
 Biologically, these feelings rely on something called the sympathetic nervous system, which includes parts of your brain that detect and respond to threats and stress.
 Without getting too deep into the physiology, when you are tense, anxious, afraid, or angry, your sympathetic nervous system is activated, and your heart rate increases, your breathing becomes rapid and shallow, your blood pressure increases, your digestion stops, your muscles tense, your circulation changes, stress hormones (cortisol and adrenaline, among others) are released in your blood stream, and your thoughts speed up and focus on a target (read more about that in Three Frames of Mind).
 When this is happening, our bodies feel unpleasant and we look for ways to feel better.

 For almost everyone, after some period of time, our parasympathetic nervous system (PNS) kicks in, which brings all of these physiological changes back down to normal.
 Your heart rate returns to baseline, your blood pressure lowers, digestion starts again, the stress hormones are metabolized, your breathing slows and deepens, and your muscles relax.
 When this completes, you are back to a pleasant, slower, and more in-control state.